oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/deploy.weblogic_short.ocishell.md

 ```

-Please note the two backends and the namespace, serviceName, servicePort definitions.
+Please note the two backends and the namespace, `serviceName`, `servicePort` definitions.
 The first backend is the domain cluster service to reach the application at the root context path.
 The second is for the admin console which is a different service.

-Once the Ingress has been created construct the URL of the admin console based on the following pattern:
+Once the Ingress has been created construct the URL of the Administration Console based on the following pattern:

 `http://EXTERNAL-IP/console`

-The EXTERNAL-IP was determined during Traefik install.
-If you forgot to note the execute the following command to get the public IP address:
+The `EXTERNAL-IP` was determined during the Traefik install.
+If you forgot to note it, then execute the following command to get the public IP address:
 ```
 $ kubectl describe svc traefik-operator --namespace traefik | grep Ingress | awk '{print $3}' 129.213.172.44
 ```
-Construct the Administration Console's url and open in a browser:
+Construct the Administration Console URL and open it in a browser:

-Enter admin user credentials (weblogic/welcome1) and click **Login**
+Enter the administrative user credentials (weblogic/welcome1) and click **Login**.

 ![](../images/deploy.domain/weblogic.console.login.png)

-!Please note in this use case the use of Administration Console is just for demo/test purposes because domain configuration persisted in pod which means after the restart the original values (baked into the image) will be used again.
+!Please note in this use case that the use of the Administration Console is just for demo/test purposes because the domain configuration is persisted in the pod, which means that after the restart, the original values (baked into the image) will be used again.
 To override certain configuration parameters - to ensure image portability - follow the override part of this tutorial.

-#### Test the demo Web Application ####
+#### Test the sample web application ####

 The URL pattern of the sample application is the following: